phillipclapham/automatic-spoon/README.md

-# automatic-spoon / phill.soupcansam.com
+# phillipclapham.github.io/automatic-spoon
-Phillip Clapham's Professional Portfolio
+Phillip Clapham's Demo Portfolio

 ## Specs
 No frontend frameworks used.
 UpUp library used for service worker.